memsql/singlestore-spark-connector/README.md

 ## Setting up development environment

  * install Oracle JDK 8 from this url: https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html
- * install community version of Intellij IDEA from https://www.jetbrains.com/idea/
+ * install the community edition of Intellij IDEA from https://www.jetbrains.com/idea/
  * clone the repository https://github.com/memsql/memsql-spark-connector.git
  * in Intellij IDEA choose `Configure->Plugins` and install Scala plugin
- * in Intellij IDEA run `Import Project` and select path to memsql-spark-connector
+ * in Intellij IDEA run `Import Project` and select path to memsql-spark-connector `build.sbt` file
  * choose `import project from external model` and `sbt`
- * in `Project JDK` select `New...->JDK` and choose path to the installed JDK
+ * in `Project JDK` select `New...->JDK` and choose the path to the installed JDK
  * `Finish`
- * it will overwrite some files and create build files (which are in gitignore)
+ * it will overwrite some files and create build files (which are in .gitignore)
+ * you may need to remove the `.idea` directory for IDEA to load the project properly
  * in Intellij IDEA choose `File->Close Project`
  * run `git checkout .` to revert all changes made by Intellij IDEA
  * in Intellij IDEA choose `Open` and select path to memsql-spark-connector